michaelpatrickpurcell/castle-of-magic/README.md

 The adventurers later established a network of twenty-seven shrines to channel the magical energies required to ensure that the Monster could not escape its prison.

 Recently, three rival factions of wizards - the Dragon Masters, the Eagle Lords, and the Wolf Mages - have discovered how to corrupt the shrines.
-These factions began to use their power to control the three countries - Kida, Marus, and Sorrell - in which the shrines are located.
+These factions began to use their power to control the three countries in which the shrines are located.
 As a result, the spell that binds the Monster has begun to falter.

 Now, wizards from the three factions have come together to harness the power of the shrines.<!--and try to banish the monster once and for all.-->